 What Is an EICR Certificate?

 An Electrical Installation Condition Report is a professional inspection designed to assess the condition and safety of a property's fixed electrical system.
-Qualified electricians inspect circuits, consumer units, sockets, wiring and earthing arrangements to determine whether the installation complies with current UK safety standards.
+Qualified electricians inspect circuits, consumer units, sockets, wiring and earthing arrangements to determine whether the installation is safe for continued use.

 The report identifies: